pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.mustDeepCopy`

 ##  `mustFirst`
 Returns head item on a list.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- List

+_Example_: `mustFirst $myList`

 _Implementation_: `github.com/Masterminds/sprig/v3.mustFirst`